 Thus for B2C invoices, IRN generation is not required.

-Specifications for B2C QR Code
+Specifications for Dynamic B2C QR Code

-QR Code on B2C invoice is self-generated by the business and there are no standard specifications prescribed by the Government for this.
+Dynamic QR Code on B2C invoice is self-generated by the business and there are no standard specifications prescribed by the Government for this.
 The purpose of having a B2C QR Code is to facilitate digital payments and the RBI recommendations related to streamlining payments also need to be factored in while deciding the approach to define the QR Code for B2C transactions.

 Dynamic QR Code and Static QR Code